 - In Questionable Content, where Marten walks in on Hanners... wearing underwear on her head and doing a ninja-stance, presumably inspired by Pintsize's 'Underwear Ninja' act in the previous strip.

 - In Looking for Group, the undead warlock Richard loses his hood.
+For some reason, this causes him to act uncharacteristically politely while Cale stares in horror.
 After Cale gives him back his hood, Richard tells him "You didn't see anything."
-Judging from Cale's reaction, it was either a very horrendous or a very surprising sight.
+Cale can only stutter "He's not dead."

 - In NSFW Comix, Becky comments on a sexy photo of a girl who's way out of Cuthbert's league: